Goods and Services Tax (GST)

 and deductions (such as discounts) have been prescribed under the GST Law.

-- Refunds: Companies engaged in zero-rated supplies (exports out of India and supplies to SEZs for authorized operations) are eligible to claim a refund of GST paid thereon, or unutilized accumulated ITC, subject to certain conditions and restrictions.
+- Refunds: Companies engaged in zero-rated supplies (exports out of India and supplies to SEZs for authorized operations) are eligible to claim a refund of GST paid thereon, or of unutilized accumulated ITC, subject to certain conditions and restrictions.